Course: Ecology and Evolution of Arachnids

 Delve into current scientific research and discover the cutting edge questions and approaches implemented by leading arachnologists.

-Obtain fundamental understanding of arachnid evolution, with a focus on evolutionary relationships among extant and extinct chelicerate groups.
+Obtain fundamental understanding of arachnid evolution, with a focus on relationships among extant and extinct chelicerate groups.

 Develop basic skills in arachnid collection, preservation, and identification